 One of the worst things that can happen in your tarantula enclosure is the growth of mould.
 Mould spores are bad for your tarantulas’ health, and mould is even known to kill your tarantula.
 Not even talking about how mould affects you as a keeper.
 Mould growth can happen by several factors, including high humidity enclosures, decaying bolus or decaying uneaten prey items.
 In nature, many creatures eat mould and decaying matters, like isopods and springtails.
-So, should we also put springtails in our tarantula enclosure as clean-up crew?
+So, should we also put springtails in our tarantula enclosure as a clean-up crew?

 Adding springtails to your tarantula enclosure decrease the risk of unwanted mould growth.
 Springtails will eat mould, fungi, algae, pollen and decaying matter.
 Many of these can become a problem in your tarantula enclosure, so springtails are highly beneficial to add to the substrate as a clean-up crew.
 However, keep in mind that some tarantulas don’t like (too many) crawlers under their feet.